How does wireless work? These types of networks are all around you and there is every chance you are using a wireless device to read this right now.

-Wireless networks are build on one of the four fundamental forces in nature.
+Wireless networks are built on one of the four fundamental forces in nature.
 This is called electromagnetism, which basically describes how electricity and magnetic fields work together.

-A typical wireless antenna converts electrical currents into radio waves using something called an oscillator.
+A typical wireless antenna converts electric currents into radio waves using something called an oscillator.

 These electromagnetic waves or radio signals are transmitted at different frequencies depending on the type of radio signal being used e.g. an FM or DAB radio signal has a different profile compared to a 5G signal.